ismayilkarimli/YTDLPlus-bot/README.md

 ```

 3. **Setup the .env file**
-   Create a .env file in your project root and add your Telegram Bot Token:
+   Edit the .env file and add your Telegram Bot Token:

 ```sh
 TELEGRAM_BOT_TOKEN=your_telegram_bot_token_here